CamelBak Rim Runner 22 Review

 The zippers, straps, and buckles of the CamelBak are all smooth and relatively large.
 Even with gloves on, all can be operated easily.
 The straps that tighten the rear "stuffable" pouch cover the zipper of the main compartment, which can slow access to that main compartment.
 The stretchy side pockets are medium-sized; just big enough to hold a one-liter bottle without additional strapped security.
 The waist belt pockets, because of the attachment point of the waist belt, are tricky to get into because the shoulder straps cover the opening.
 The name "CamelBak" has become synonymous with "hydration system".
 They've been in that business a long time, and their hydration reservoir and hose system show this.
 The included reservoir and hose is excellent, leading the field.

 The best and worst part of the hydration system is its proprietary attachment into the backpack.
 In a cleverly simple solution, the bladder hangs by a rigid hook from a built-in strap system inside the hydration sleeve.
 This is simultaneously secure, keeping your bladder from bunching up in the bottom of the pack, and quick to insert and remove.
 However, there is not a way, without modification, to hang your own bladder, should you prefer that of a different brand.

 We found very little to note about the CamelBak's durability.
 The straps, zippers, and seams remained intact through moderate use.
 Our experience with other CamelBak products, over longer-term testing, suggests that their build quality is good.
 The fabrics they chose for the Rim Runner are certainly sturdy enough to last for years and years.

-We always review excellent products.
-The CamelBak Rim Runner is excellent, in a field of excellence.
+The CamelBak Rim Runner is decent, in a field of excellence.
 Other packs edge ahead in overall performance or value, but you can't go wrong with this one, especially if you want their excellent hydration system included.